 Addressing these issues requires a multimodal measurement approach that includes quantitative measurements of motor performance, muscle activation patterns and intramuscular architecture in health and disease, and corticomotor physiology, as well as standardized clinical assessments of impairment and function.
-Principal investigators: Siddartha Sikdar and Michelle Harris-Love.
+Principal investigator: Siddartha Sikdar.
 Peterson Family Health Sciences Hall, Room 3300A.

 Labs in Krasnow Institute for Advanced Studies